Coaching Philosophy: The 4-Pillar Approach

 Players are only as good as the physical tools that they bring to the ice.
 If a player is slow, weak and injury-prone, then that player is going to have a tough time getting the most out of training, let alone performing in a game.
 BRS High Performance Hockey takes a step beyond the traditional “day-camp” model in which off-ice strength & conditioning (sometimes called “dryland”) is either not included or is treated as “filler.”

-Very few hockey coaches are NSCA Certified Strength & Conditioning Specialists like BRS founder Brandon Reich-Sweet and, as a result, their strength & conditioning programs are often either ineffective or counterproductive.
+Very few hockey coaches can claim to be (1) an NSCA Certified Strength & Conditioning Specialist with Distinction (CSCS*D), (2) a USA Weightlifting Level 2 Certified Coach, or (3) a master’s degree student in applied exercise science, like BRS founder Brandon Reich-Sweet.
+Most hockey coaches don’t have these credentials and that’s one reason why their strength & conditioning programs are often ineffective or counterproductive.
 Did your player spend last summer’s hockey camp “going for a run,” “stretching” or “playing games at the park” during dryland training?
 That’s a problem, and the staff at the camp probably treated these sessions like “filler” just to “kill time” in between ice sessions.

 At BRS High Performance Hockey, our strength & conditioning program is science and progression-based, tied intimately to the training we are doing on the ice and completed at a dedicated performance facility with highly-trained, highly-educated and highly-certified strength & conditioning professionals.
 We offer off-ice training that is meaningful and designed to improve performance through the development of qualities such as strength, power, speed, agility, stamina and mobility.
 It’s not “filler,” it’s an integral part of everything that we do.